NetanelSegal/faststruct/README.md

-# Fastruct - Business Website
+# Fast sruct - Business Website

-This is the official business website for Fastruct, a modern construction company specializing in modular and panelized building methods.
+This is the official business website for Fast sruct, a modern construction company specializing in modular and panelized building methods.

 ## About the Project

 This project is a [Next.js](https://nextjs.org/) application built with [TypeScript](https://www.typescriptlang.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).
-It showcases Fastruct's services, projects, and company information.
+It showcases Fast sruct's services, projects, and company information.

 ## Getting Started